 Vice Chancellor for Strategic Initiatives and Innovation

-Haynie earned a doctorate in Entrepreneurship and Business Strategy at the University of Colorado at Boulder, and his academic research—focused on entrepreneurial decision-making and strategy—has been published in many of the world’s leading entrepreneurship and business journals.
-Haynie currently serves on the editorial review boards of the Journal of Business Venturing, the Strategic Entrepreneurship Journal, the Journal of Management Studies, and he serves as an associate editor for the Journal of Military, Veteran and Family Health.
-Before beginning his academic career, Haynie served for 14 years as an officer in the United States Air Force.
+Haynie is regarded as one of the world’s leading scholars related to entrepreneurial decision-making and strategy, and his research has been published in many of the world’s leading entrepreneurship and business journals.
+Haynie currently serves on the editorial review boards of the Journal of Business Venturing, the Strategic Entrepreneurship Journal, the Journal of Management Studies, and is an associate editor for the Journal of Military, Veteran and Family Health.
+Over the past decade, his academic work has consistently garnered significant federal, state, foundation, and philanthropic funding.